mariestolk/mariestolk.github.io/_posts/2023-03-25-SenseOfControl.md

 # Gaining a Sense of Control

 Feeling like you are not in control of your life?
 Here is a simple exercise to change your thinking of who is in charge.
-In this article we will briefly go through:
+In this article we will briefly go through the **exercise**, an **example**, and the **context** in which I found this exercise.

-1. TOC
-{:toc}

 Good luck!